Abhorrent Solutions

 Right now about half of Alberta's new teachers leave the profession within five years of graduation.
 The key drivers for this are:

-The main reasons for this are DIE thinking and the social pass - under which the disruptive are never punished and kids who cannot read, write, or behave civilly eventually receive high school diplomas.
+The main reasons for this are DIE thinking and the social pass - under which the disruptive are never punished, kids with the right skin color are advantaged (and whites disadvantaged) and kids who cannot read, write, or behave civilly eventually receive high school diplomas.

-What this means for teachers, however, is that they have to teach to several different curriculae in the same class at the same time, cannot adequately control their classrooms; and find themselves unable to help marginal cases - ultimately the kids most teachers signed up to help and the ones most likely to benefit from additional, focussed, teacher time;
+What this means for teachers, however, is that they have to teach to several different curriculae in the same class at the same time, cannot adequately control their classrooms; and find themselves unable to help marginal cases.

 2. current salaries aren't actually unreasonable but are seen as unreasonable by classroom teachers comparing the stress and time demands of their jobs both to imagined jobs in other sectors and, more importantly, to real ones held by administrative and school board staff and consultants; and,

-3. teaching skills transfer well to areas like sales and many apparently appealing opportunities are, correspondingly, open to teachers looking for alternatives at comparable or better cash compensation.
+3. teaching skills transfer well to areas like sales and many apparently appealing opportunities are, correspondingly, open to teachers looking for alternatives at comparable or better nominal pay scales.

 Money is not now a critical issue for the province and won't, given the expected American renaissance under the Trump and Vance administrations, be one for the next few years either; but the erosion in educational standards and demoralization in the teaching professions at all levels is.

-So here's what the province could do: make the ATA an extremely generous, and very public, offer in the range of 15% immediately and 5% for each of the next five years on a five year contract with three stipulations:
+So here's what the government could do: make the ATA an extremely generous, and very public, offer in the range of a 15% immediate increase on current gross compensation plus a further 5% for each year on a five year contract covering all classroom staff.
+There would be three stipulations:

-1. the immediate increase goes only to people spending at least 3.5 hours per working day in the classroom (whether ATA members or not) with those who do not regularly teach held to the proposed 5% annual increase;
+1. the immediate increase goes only to people spending at least 3.5 hours per working day in the classroom with non teaching staff getting no immediate increase in base pay and a smaller annual increase over the contract term;

 The net effects will be to vastly improve education in Alberta by:

-1. creating long term internal pressures within the educational community to prioritize classroom practice over administration - eventually reversing the long term trend in which teachers seeking respite from classrooms push to expand school board and other administrative staffing;
+1. creating internal pressures within the educational community to prioritize classroom practice over administration - reversing the long term trend in which teachers seeking respite from classrooms push to expand school board and other administrative staffing;

-2. bringing relief and opportunity to Alberta's better (smarter, harder working) students;
+2. bringing relief and opportunity to Alberta's better (smarter, hard working) students;

-4. greatly increasing teacher retention and job satisfaction while avoiding a painful and disruptive ATA mediated strike in 2025.
+4. greatly increasing teacher retention and job satisfaction; and,

 Tags: